 No Canadian residency requirement

-Most Canadian provinces and the Canadian federal government require a corporation to have at least one director who is a permanent resident or citizen of Canada.
-However, in B.C., there is no citizenship or residency requirement.
-Many international entrepreneurs choose to incorporate in B.C. so they do not need to partner with a Canadian director.
-However, it is mandatory to have an address in British Columbia to serve as the corporation’s head office address, even if that address is just a “virtual” office where mail can be received.
+Most Canadian provinces and the Canadian federal government require a corporation to have at least one director who is a permanent resident or Canadian citizen.
+However, in B.C. there is no citizenship or residency requirement.
+Many international entrepreneurs choose to incorporate in B.C. because they don’t need to partner with a Canadian director.

 Less fees and paperwork than a federal Canadian corporation